Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 • Poor growth and low weight

-• Typical symptoms of rickets like a soft skull, bones of the legs looking curved, severe and repeated bouts of pain in the legs and muscles and general weakness
+• Typical symptoms of rickets include a soft skull, bones of the legs looking curved, severe and repeated bouts of pain in the legs and muscles and general weakness

 Vitamin D Rich Foods

-Food is the main source of minerals, vitamins, proteins, and other essential nutrients for a growing child.
-Hence a balanced diet with proper vitamins and minerals is very important to keep any health-risk away.
-If you’re searching for some Vitamin-D rich foods to include in your diet, here are your options:
+Food is the primary source of minerals, vitamins, proteins, and other essential nutrients for a growing child.
+Hence, a balanced diet with proper vitamins and minerals is crucial to ward off any health risks.
+If you’re searching for some vitamin D-rich foods to include in your child’s diet, here are your options (1):

 • Egg yolk